 Input

-- Follow Chord: snaps Musical Typing and MIDI input to chord tones at the playhead.
+- Follow Chord: snaps Musical Typing input to chord tones at the playhead.

 - Microphone: a device picker for selecting which audio input to use for voice recording.
 Defaults to the system default; you can choose a specific microphone if you have multiple connected.